 The Georges-Valbon Park (or La Courneuve Park)

-Recently named after the Seine-Saint-Denis General Council’s president Georges Valbon, La Courneuve Park is a nature reserve with lakes, ponds, waterfalls, animals and beautiful flowers, which is spread across 417 hectares ( receiving, on average, 2 million visitors a year)!
+Recently named after the Seine-Saint-Denis General Council’s president Georges Valbon, La Courneuve Park is a nature reserve with lakes, ponds, waterfalls, animals and beautiful flowers, which spreads over 417 hectares.
+It has 2 million visitors a year!

-Expect to see different species of bird in the air, red foxes, rabbits and little bunnies hopping through the park’s bushes.
+Expect to see different species of birds, red foxes and rabbits hopping through the park’s bushes.

 Click here to view La Courneuve Park map.